karbonbaron/HtmlRendererCore/README.md

 # HtmlRendererCore

 [![NuGet version (HtmlRendererCore.PdfSharp)](https://img.shields.io/nuget/v/HtmlRendererCore.PdfSharp.svg?style=flat-square)](https://www.nuget.org/packages/HtmlRendererCore.PdfSharp/)
 ![Build](https://github.com/j-petty/HtmlRendererCore/workflows/Build/badge.svg?branch=master)

-**HtmlRendererCore** is a partial port of [HtmlRenderer](https://github.com/ArthurHub/HTML-Renderer) for .NET Core.
+**HtmlRendererCore** is a partial port of [HtmlRendererCore](https://github.com/j-petty/HtmlRendererCore) for .NET 6+.
+Previous versions of this library used `System.Drawing` which was deprecated for linux systems in .Net 6, and completely remove in .Net 7.

 This library offers Html to Pdf parsing for .Net Core projects using [PdfSharpCore](https://github.com/ststeiger/PdfSharpCore).
+We are currently using a preview version of this lib, as other older version did not support .Net 7 as well.

 Future updates will be focused at cleaning up the codebase and offering support for more advanced HTML rendering.
 Public pull requests welcome.

 ## Example usage

 ### Generate PDF from HTML